Credible takeaways

 It's possible to refinance grad PLUS loans with a private lender, but you'll need to qualify based on your credit and income.
 You may be able to reduce your interest rate by refinancing with a private lender, but you forfeit federal borrower benefits, including income-driven repayment plans and possible loan forgiveness, if you do so.
 Think carefully before choosing to refinance your grad PLUS loans, as the decision can't be reversed.

-How much can I borrow with a grad PLUS loan?
+Can I still apply for a grad PLUS loan?

 Open